zrthstr/http_shrinkwrap/README.md

-# http_shrinkwrap - Shrinks curl HTTP requests commands to their minimal form by removing obsolete headers
+# http_shrinkwrap - Minimizes curl HTTP requests commands
 # In a nutshell
-http_shrinkwrap is a cli tool that allows you to remove all HTTP headers that have no effect on the response obtained from the webserver.
+http_shrinkwrap is a cli tool that helpd to remove all obsolete HTTP headers from a curl HTTP request.
+All headers that have no apparent effect on the response obtained from the webserver are removed.
+Long Cookies and some other header values are also shortened.
 Since the Chrome network inspector has a nifty "Copy as cURL", this tool is useful for minimizing the recreated browser requests in your shell.
 The tool is written in python an based on [uncurl](https://github.com/spulec/uncurl).